IBM-Bluemix-Docs/ComposeForMongoDB/reference-architecture.md

 All {{site.data.keyword.composeForMongoDB}} services all have encryption at rest.
 Your data resides on servers that have volume-level encryption enabled.

-Because this is {{site.data.keyword.composeForMongoDB}} is a managed service, it is possible for {{site.data.keyword.cloud}} Compose operators to see data.
-In addition to the disk encryption, we recommend that if you are storing personal information that you encrypt information before storing it in the database or by using extensions or features to enable encryption on the database itself.
+Because {{site.data.keyword.composeForMongoDB}} is a managed service, it is possible for {{site.data.keyword.cloud}} Compose operators to see data.
+In addition to the disk encryption, we recommend that if you are storing personal information that you encrypt it before you store it in the database or by using extensions or features to enable encryption on the database itself.
 While these methods might impact usability or performance, it is good practice to ensure that personal information is protected with encryption.

 ## Auto-scaling